-RedHawk Linux Version 2.X and later can execute on the 64-bit AMD Opteron and EM64T processors as well as on the 32-bit Intel Pentium Xeon processors.
-The x86_64 version of RedHawk Linux is a full 64-bit operating system that executes both 32-bit and 64-bit applications in native mode on the x86_64 processor.
+RedHawk Linux Version 2.X and later can execute on the 64-bit AMD and Intel processors as well as on the 32-bit Intel Pentium Xeon processors.
+The x86\64 version of RedHawk Linux is a full 64-bit operating system that executes both 32-bit and 64-bit applications in native mode on the x86\64 processor.

-The Opteron processor utilizes the AMD64 Instruction Set Architecture (ISA), which is nearly identical to recent Intel processors that support the EM64T ISA (e.g. all Intel Nocona processors).
-Both AMD64 and EM64T are capable of true 64-bit execution, and are collectively known as "x86_64" architectures.
+The AMD processors utilize the AMD64 Instruction Set Architecture (ISA), which is nearly identical to recent Intel processors that support the EM64T ISA.
+Both AMD64 and EM64T are capable of true 64-bit execution, and are collectively known as "x86\64" architectures.

-The "long" execution mode of x86_64 processors has two submodes: "64-bit" and "compatibility."
+The "long" execution mode of x86\64 processors has two submodes: "64-bit" and "compatibility."
 Existing 32-bit application binaries can run without recompilation in compatibility mode under RedHawk Linux, or the applications can be recompiled to run in 64-bit mode.